 Bow and arrow hunting in the UK is evocative of all things Robin Hood for sure, but also connects us with our historical past when the world was greener and woodlands and forests made up most of the landscape, and life was simpler.
 The idea of moving silently through the trees, bow and arrow in hand, hunting for our food still holds a lot of appeal.
 To some it might sound barbaric, but to others, making a bow and arrows on a bow making course, and then using it for real in the woods might be a dream come true.

 If that’s your plan, you’d better read this article so you don’t find yourself the wrong side of the Sheriff of Nottingham.

 Table of Contents

-This document does not constitute legal advice.
-We are not lawyers.
-It is purely a description of the law as it is at the time of writing.
+This article does not constitute legal advice.
+We are purely providing a description of the law as it is at the time of writing.
 While we will try to update it with changes in the law we do not guarantee that it is current.